AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/erase.doc.md

 static_assert(std::same_as<SupposedResult, Result>);
 ```

-In the second example, we will remove the elements of index one to three from `int, int*, int**, int**`.
+In the second example, we will erase elements between indices one and three from `int, int*, int**, int**`.
 Then, we instantiate `Operation` with the resulting list.

 ```C++
 using SupposedResult_1 = Operation<int, int**>;